TommyStarK/kubernetes-training/docs/replicationcontroller.md

 - It enables easy horizontal scaling of pods—both manual and automatic.

+A ReplicationController has three essential parts:

+- label selector, which determines what pods are in the ReplicationController’s scope

+- replica count, which specifies the desired number of pods that should be running

+- pod template, which is used when creating new pod replicas

-:warning: A pod instance is never relocated to another node.
-Instead, the ReplicationController creates a completely new pod instance that has no rela- tion to the instance it’s replacing.
+**NOTE:** A pod instance is never relocated to another node.
+Instead, the ReplicationController creates a completely new pod instance that has no relation to the instance it’s replacing.

-## example
+### demo

 - Create a ReplicationController for the dummy node app